An EVL application process is composed of one or more EVL threads, running along with any number of regular POSIX

 This page is an index of all EVL system calls available to applications, which should help you finding out which call is legit from which context.
 In order to use the ultra-low latency EVL services, you need to link your application code against the libevl library which provides the EVL system call wrappers.

 NO, not even remotely.
 This is a drop-in complement to the common C library and NPTL support you may be using, which enables your thread(s) of choice to be scheduled with ultra-low latency guarantee by the EVL core.
 As it should be clear now from the above section, you may - and actually have to - use a combination of these libraries into a single application, but you must do this in a way that ensures your time-critical code only relies on either:

-a (very) small subset of the common C library which are known not to depend on regular in-band kernel services.
-In other words, only routines which won’t issue common Linux system calls in any way are fine in a time-critical execution context.
+a (very) small subset of the common C library which is known not to depend on regular in-band kernel services.
+In other words, only routines which do not issue common Linux system calls directly or indirectly are fine in a time-critical execution context.
 For instance, routines from the string(3) section may be fine in a time-critical code, like strcpy(3), memcpy(3) and friends.
 At the opposite, any routine which may directly or indirectly invoke malloc(3) must be banned from your time-critical code, which includes stdio(3) routines, or C++ default constructors which rely on the standard memory allocator.

 Outside of those time-critical sections which require the EVL core to guarantee ultra-low latency scheduling for your application threads, your code may happily call whatever service from whatever C library.